Explore Ingredients

 Frequently Asked Questions

-2. How long does it take for black pepper to grow?
+2. How long does it take for black pepper plants to produce fruit?

-6. Can black pepper be cultivated in non-tropical regions?
+5. Can black pepper be grown in non-tropical climates?

 Conclusion